alexandre-dos-reis/nix/README.md

 - From a flake: `/etc/nixos`: `sudo nixos-rebuild --flake .`
   - As a default, nix looks for the hostname in the `nixosConfigurations` key.
 You can specify another machine/key with `sudo nixos-rebuild --flake ".#other-config"`

+## Todos

+- [ ] Split configurations into multiple files to conditionnaly call config per platform/os.
+  - For kitty.

 ## Resources

 - [Nix Colors Input](https://github.com/Misterio77/nix-colors)